philippmoritzer/bd-ml-project/README.md

-# Building and visualizing a NoSQL time series data store using InfluxDB2, Python and Grafana
+# Building, visualizing and classifying a NoSQL time series data store using InfluxDB2, Python and Grafana

 <center>